 94% of B2B buyers do online research before making purchasing decisions.
 This holds true for potential bank customers as well.

 Before deciding to trust your bank their money, most people will research their options on Google.
-Search Engine Optimization, or SEO, allows you to target keywords and phrases related to your business that relevant searchers may use.
+Search Engine Optimization or SEO allows you to target keywords and phrases related to your business that relevant searchers may use.
 When potential customers search online for answers to their banking questions, your bank needs to show up ahead of the competition in search engine results pages, or SERPs.
 The higher you rank in search results, the more likely people will be to click on your website and find out more about the services you provide.
+SEO can be a powerful long-term solution for generating higher quality leads.

 Pay-per-click (PPC) advertising

-A significant, money-saving advantage that comes with PPC advertising is that you only pay when someone clicks on your ad.
+A significant, money-saving advantage that comes with b2c and b2b PPC advertising is that you only pay when someone clicks on your ad.
 So you just pay for your ad if people are clicking on it.

 A common misconception is that organizations that are ranking with SEO don’t need PPC advertising.
 While searchers are more likely to click on organic results, SEO does take time to start seeing increases in organic traffic.
 With PPC advertising, you acquire instantaneous, qualified traffic to your website.